Annie Warren Gill: Life

-In the 1919 New Year Honours, Gill was awarded a bar to the Royal Red Cross in recognition of her service during World War I. She was president of the Scottish Matrons Association from 1910 to 1925 and president of the Royal College of Nursing in 1927.
+Gill was involved in the founding of the College of Nursing in 1916.
+She was instrumental in establishing the Scottish board of the College of Nursing, which held its first meeting on 1 November 1916 at 122 George Street, Edinburgh.
+She also saw the necessity of setting up local branches to build up membership.
+In the 1919 New Year Honours, Gill was awarded a bar to the Royal Red Cross in recognition of her service during World War I. After consultation with Bedford Fenwick she founded the Scottish Matrons' Association, similar to the Matron's Council of Great Britain and Ireland.
+She was president of the Scottish Matrons Association from 1910 to 1925 and president of the College of Nursing in 1927.
+She was a member of the National Council of Women and an assistant editor of the British Journal of Nursing.

+Gill took a considerable interest in nursing organisations and attended the Interim Conferences of the International Council of Nurses in Paris (1907) and Geneva (1927).
+Bergljot Larsson spent time at the Royal Infirmary of Edinburgh with Gill from 1908 to 1911.
+When she returned to Norway she founded and led the Norwegian Nursing Association.

 In June 1929 she was appointed Commander in the Civil Division of the Order of the British Empire.

 Gill died in Hove on 2 March 1930.
+She is buried in Malew Churchyard.

 Legacy

 The Annie Warren Gill prize for Dietetics was created in her memory.
 In 2013 the Isle of Man College of Further & Higher Education named a building in her honour.